Plavit/FashionEncoder/docs/UserDocumentation.md

 Dimension of category embedding (must match the `hidden_size` when using multiplication or addition for embedding)

 __`--category-merge {add,multiply,concat}`__
-Mode of category embedding merge
+Mode of category embedding merge.
+Applies only when `--category-embedding ` is set to `True`

 __`--category-file CATEGORY_FILE`__
 Path to Polyvore Outfits categories file